Harris County residents must cover faces or face $1,000 fine

 - Takes effect Monday, April 27, and lasts 30 days.

-"We have to use every tool in the tool box," Hidalgo said.
+"We have to use every tool in the toolbox," Hidalgo said at the time she announced the order.

-The Houston Police Officers Union called the order "draconian" and said they've reached out to the Texas attorney general to ask if it's legal.
+At the time of the announcement, the Houston Police Officers Union called the order "draconian" and said they reached out to the Texas attorney general to ask if it's legal.

 Criticism was also swift from Texas Lt.
 Governor Dan Patrick.